sugarac/Android-Tutorials-Summary/javascript-notes.md

 13. function returns a string which is the type of its argument \("number", "string", "boolean", "object", "function", "undefined\)

-14. Object: Array, Boolean, Date, Function, Math, RegExp, String
+14. **Object**: Array, Boolean, Date, Function, Math, RegExp, String

 15. JavaScript does NOT support associative arrays